-In conjunction with the adoption of ASU 2016-13, we have changed the presentation of accrued interest related to finance receivables in the Consolidated Balance Sheet from Finance receivables, net to Other assets; however, TMCC measures the fair value of each class of finance receivables using scheduled principal and interest payments.
-Therefore, accrued interest has been included in the carrying value of each class of finance receivables in the tables above, along with finance receivables, deferred origination costs, deferred income, and allowance for credit losses.
-Finance receivables in the table above excludes related party transactions, for which the fair value approximates the carrying value, of \$140 million and \$109 million at March 31, 2021 and 2020, respectively.
-Fair values of related party finance receivables, net are classified as Level 3 within the fair value hierarchy.
+Accrued interest related to finance receivables is in Other assets on the Consolidated Balance Sheets; however, TMCC measures the fair value of each class of finance receivables using scheduled principal and interest payments.
+Therefore, accrued interest has been included in the carrying value of each class of finance receivables in the previous tables, along with finance receivables, deferred origination costs, deferred income, and allowance for credit losses.

+Finance receivables in the previous tables exclude related party transactions which are classified as Level 3 within the fair value hierarchy.
+The previous tables also exclude related party notes receivables and notes payables recorded in Other assets and Other liabilities on the Consolidated Balance Sheets which are classified as Level 3 within the fair value hierarchy.
+Refer to Note 12 - Related Party Transactions for additional information.